Growing up we had quite a bit of different Asian food, but one of our favorites was pot stickers. Potstickers are very similar in flavor to egg rolls.

 - Cover with a lid and simmer for about 10 minutes, or until the chicken stock or nearly completely absorbed.

-- Serve warm with additional soy sauce.
+- Serve warm with additional soy sauce for dipping.